 Disney Springs Christmas Decorations

-If you’re on the hunt for Disney World Christmas trees, Disney Springs is the destination.
-Each year, this popular shopping and dining district gets taken over by a dozen or more unique trees themed after beloved Disney characters films, and attractions for the annual Disney Springs Christmas Tree Stroll.
-You may even get caught in a faux flurry or two.
-While you’re out, be sure to stop by Jock Lindsey’s Holiday Hangar Bar for Christmas decorations that are just as spirited as the bar’s selection of seasonal snacks and cocktails.
+On the hunt for Disney World Christmas trees?
+Disney Springs is the destination.
+Each year, the popular shopping and dining district gets taken over by tons of unique trees themed after beloved Disney characters, films, and attractions for the annual Disney Springs Christmas Tree Stroll.

 Christmas Decorations at Disney World Hotels